Franck–Hertz experiment: Early quantum theory

-Franck and Hertz had proposed that the 4.9 V characteristic of their experiments was due to ionization of mercury atoms by collisions with the flying electrons emitted at the cathode.
+Franck and Hertz had proposed that the 4.9 V characteristic of their experiments was due to ionisation of mercury atoms by collisions with the flying electrons emitted at the cathode.
 In 1915 Bohr published a paper noting that the measurements of Franck and Hertz were more consistent with the assumption of quantum levels in his own model for atoms.
 In the Bohr model, the collision excited an internal electron within the atom from its lowest level to the first quantum level above it.
 The Bohr model also predicted that light would be emitted as the internal electron returned from its excited quantum level to the lowest one; its wavelength corresponded to the energy difference of the atom's internal levels, which has been called the Bohr relation.
 Franck and Hertz's observation of emission from their tube at 254 nm was also consistent with Bohr's perspective.
 Writing following the end of World War I in 1918, Franck and Hertz had largely adopted the Bohr perspective for interpreting their experiment, which has become one of the experimental pillars of quantum mechanics.
 As Abraham Pais described it, "Now the beauty of Franck and Hertz's work lies not only in the measurement of the energy loss E2-E1 of the impinging electron, but they also observed that, when the energy of that electron exceeds 4.9 eV, mercury begins to emit ultraviolet light of a definite frequency ν as defined in the above formula.
 Thereby they gave (unwittingly at first) the first direct experimental proof of the Bohr relation!"
-Franck himself emphasized the importance of the ultraviolet emission experiment in an epilogue to the 1960 Physical Science Study Committee (PSSC) film about the Franck–Hertz experiment.
+Franck himself emphasised the importance of the ultraviolet emission experiment in an epilogue to the 1960 Physical Science Study Committee (PSSC) film about the Franck–Hertz experiment.